Brian Griffin: Role in Family Guy

 Brian is a white-furred anthropomorphic dog.
 He can talk, generally walks on his hind legs (using his front legs as arms), has opposable thumbs, drives a second-generation Toyota Prius (with the license plate "BRI-DOG"), and is often portrayed as the only sane person in his family.
-He is the pet dog of the Griffin family, and in keeping with the show's treatment of anthropomorphic characters generally, Brian's human attributes receive little acknowledgment and no explanation; he is largely treated as a human character.
-Brian is the best friend of Stewie, and many of the show's sub-plots center around them.
-They are occasionally at the center of the plot, for instance in the "Road to..." episodes.
-Brian and Stewie have a love–hate relationship in which they constantly argue and humiliate each other, and yet show appreciation for each other several times.
-In the episode "Brian and Stewie", they admit that they love each other as friends, and give each other's lives purpose.
+He is the pet dog of the Griffin family, and in keeping with the series's treatment of anthropomorphic characters, Brian's human attributes receive little acknowledgment and no explanation; he is largely treated as a human character.
+Brian is the best friend of both Peter and Stewie, and many of the series' sub-plots center around the latter pairing.
+They are occasionally at the center of the plot, like in the "Road to..." episodes.
+Brian and Stewie have a love–hate relationship in which they constantly argue and humiliate each other, and yet are irreplaceable in each other's lives.
+In the episode "Brian and Stewie", they admit that they love each other as friends and give each other's lives purpose.

-Brian is an alcoholic and is very fond of dry martinis and is seen to have withdrawal symptoms in various episodes when he is told or forced to stop drinking.
+Brian is an alcoholic and very fond of dry martinis; he is seen to have withdrawal symptoms in various episodes when he is told or forced to stop drinking.
 He smokes occasionally, although in the episode "Mr. Griffin Goes to Washington", after seeing Peter promoting a corrupt cigarette company, he quit smoking, a habit he resumed at the end of that episode.
 He also regularly smokes marijuana.
-After a brief stint as a drug sniffing dog, he developed a cocaine addiction, but after spending time in rehab he managed to achieve sobriety.
+After a brief stint as a drug-sniffing dog, he developed a cocaine addiction, but after spending time in rehab he managed to achieve sobriety.

-He is the son of Coco and Biscuit, who were normal dogs, though Brian's human attributes have been present since he was a puppy.
+He is the son of Coco and Biscuit, who were normal dogs, though Brian's human attributes have been present since his puppyhood.
 He claims his father was a racist.
-Brian received an Ivy League education, having attended Brown University, as seen in "Brian Goes Back to College" but was one course away from graduating.
-He is also an Iraq War veteran because Stewie signed them both up for the Army, in "Saving Private Brian".
-Family Guy uses a floating timeline in which the characters do not age much, so the show is always assumed to be set in the current year.
-However, several of the characters, such as Meg Griffin, have aged two to three years since the show's pilot episode, while others, such as Stewie and Brian, have aged very little.
-At the start of the series, Brian was 7–8, but is currently 10 years old.
+Brian received an Ivy League education, having attended Brown University, as seen in "Brian Goes Back to College", but dropped out one course away from graduating.
+He is also an Iraq War veteran because Stewie signed them both up for the Army in "Saving Private Brian".
+Family Guy uses a floating timeline in which the characters do not age much, so the series is always assumed to be set in the current year.
+However, several of the characters, such as Meg Griffin, have aged two to three years since the series' pilot episode, while others, such as Stewie and Brian, have aged very little.
+At the start of the series, Brian was 6, but he is currently 10 years old.
 Despite his intelligence, Brian has shown conventional dog behavior on occasion.
-He greatly fears the vacuum cleaner which Lois refers to as "Mr. Hoover", he once ran excitedly into the kitchen when Meg shook a bag of dog food, and in the episode "Bill & Peter's Bogus Journey" it is revealed that Brian can only defecate and urinate on the Griffin's front lawn.
+He greatly fears the vacuum cleaner which Lois refers to as "Mr. Hoover", he once ran excitedly into the kitchen when Meg shook a bag of dog food in "Barely Legal", and in the episode "Bill & Peter's Bogus Journey" it is revealed that Brian can only defecate and urinate on the Griffins' front lawn.